Red Flags To Look Out For When Hiring A Home Contractor

 Red Flag No. 2: Bad Reviews Online

 People are more likely to leave a review online if they have a negative experience.
 That means you’re bound to see at least a few complaints on a builder’s profile.
-However, if there are more than a few, that’s not a good sign.
+However, that's not a good sign if there are more than a few.

 Red Flag No. 3: Overpromising